Choosing a subject and topic

 What is the Extended Essay?

-*It is possible, under certain circumstances, to combine two subjects and do a World Studies essay but we do not currently recommend this.
+*It is possible to combine two subjects and do an interdisciplinary essay but we are not currently offering this option.

 This guide is just to get your thinking started.